sglvladi/TensorFlowObjectDetectionTutorial/docs/source/install.rst

 Installing dependencies and compiling package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Open a new `Anaconda/Command Prompt` window and activate the `tensorflow_gpu` environment (if you have not done so already)
+- Open a new `Anaconda/Command Prompt` window and activate the `labelImg` environment (if you have not done so already)
 - ``cd`` into ``TensorFlow\addons\labelImg`` and run the following commands:

     .. tabs::